spiffe/spiffe.io/content/docs/latest/planning/extending.md

 SPIRE comes with a set of built-in UpstreamAuthority plugins for the [Server](/docs/latest/deploying/spire_server/).

-# KeyManager plugins
+# Key Manager plugins

 In some cases it might be desirable for SPIRE to avoid being exposed to a signing key at all - for example if the signing key is held in a secure hardware enclave.
-In such a case, the SPIRE Server and Agent can leverage KeyManager plugins to delegate the actual signing operation to another system (such as a TPM).
+In such a case, the SPIRE Server and Agent can leverage Key Manager plugins to delegate the actual signing operation to another system (such as a TPM).

-SPIRE comes with a set of built-in KeyManager plugins for the [Server](/docs/latest/deploying/spire_server/) and [Agent](/docs/latest/deploying/spire_agent/).
+SPIRE comes with a set of built-in Key Manager plugins for the [Server](/docs/latest/deploying/spire_server/) and [Agent](/docs/latest/deploying/spire_agent/).

 # Notifier plugins